+Named a “genius entrepreneur” by Fortune Magazine and a top businesswomen in the cannabis industry by Forbes, Jazmin Hupp is a Co-Founder of Women Grow.
 Prior to entering the cannabis industry, Jazmin launched six companies in retail, eCommerce, business services, and media.
 Her core practice is customer experience design, which combines product design, branding, and business operations.
-Recently, she served as the Director of Digital Media for Women 2.0, which helps women start high-growth ventures.
+She served as the Director of Digital Media for Women 2.0, which helps women start high-growth ventures.
 During her tenure, the brand expanded from the Bay Area to hold events across six countries for over 100,000 business women.

 Jazmin believes that business is the strongest force of change in our world, so she works to create responsible cannabis businesses to help us change outdated laws and stereotypes.
 Her passion for cannabis legalization is inherited from her parents.
 She’s privileged to have been educated to choose cannabis as a safer alternative to alcohol.
 In combination with yoga & meditation, she consumes cannabis to relax & focus.